jnozzi/cocoadev.com/markdown/NSWindow.md

  NSWindow *window = ... your window ...;

- General/[window _borderView] toolbarButton] removeFromSuperview];
+ [window _borderView] toolbarButton] removeFromSuperview];

 To add the toolbar hide/show button to a window, just add a toolbar to the window.
 It is included free, with the toolbar!

 ----
 [[NSWindowLevel enums:

-* General/NSNormalWindowLevel - The default level for General/NSWindow objects.
+* NSNormalWindowLevel - The default level for NSWindow objects.
-* General/NSFloatingWindowLevel - Useful for floating palettes.
+* NSFloatingWindowLevel - Useful for floating palettes.
-* General/NSSubmenuWindowLevel - Reserved for submenus.
-Synonymous with General/NSTornOffMenuWindowLevel, which is preferred.
+* NSSubmenuWindowLevel - Reserved for submenus.
+Synonymous with NSTornOffMenuWindowLevel, which is preferred.
-* General/NSTornOffMenuWindowLevel - The level for a torn-off menu.
-Synonymous with General/NSSubmenuWindowLevel.
+* NSTornOffMenuWindowLevel - The level for a torn-off menu.
+Synonymous with NSSubmenuWindowLevel.
-* General/NSModalPanelWindowLevel - The level for a modal panel.
+* NSModalPanelWindowLevel - The level for a modal panel.
-* General/NSMainMenuWindowLevel - Reserved for the application's main menu.
+* NSMainMenuWindowLevel - Reserved for the application's main menu.
 (The menu bar in OSX)
-* General/NSStatusWindowLevel - The level for a status window.
+* NSStatusWindowLevel - The level for a status window.
-* General/NSPopUpMenuWindowLevel - The level for a pop-up menu.
+* NSPopUpMenuWindowLevel - The level for a pop-up menu.
-* General/NSScreenSaverWindowLevel - The level for a screen saver.
+* NSScreenSaverWindowLevel - The level for a screen saver.
 * kCGDesktopWindowLevel - Under the desktop.
 (Still accepts mousedown so desktop is useless where the window is located)